kehantan/labbook/docs/protein/purification.rst

     * Sonicator settings in Mol Med: output 10-20, duty cycle 70%, 2 sec on, 0.5 sec off, for 1-2 mins, on ice.
     * Sonicator settings in FOP: Amp 35% (Max amp for probe is 40%, over 40% can risk breaking the probe), 2 sec on, 0.5 sec off, for 1-2 mins, on ice.
     * Sonicate until the suspension form a layer of froth.
 If froth does not form, repeat the sets until the suspension froth.
 Wait 2-5 mins between sets to cool the suspension down, as high heat output from sonication may denature the proteins.
+    * Split the bacteria cell lysate to smaller volume or multiple portions and sonicate them seperately.
+It is more efficient this way instead of trying to sonicate the cell lysate all at once.

 #.
 Transfer the homogenised suspension into a new 50 mL centrifuge tube.
 #.
 Centrifuge.
 8000 rpm, 4 C, 15 mins.